Carbonitex/carbon-commander/README.md

 ## License

 This project is licensed under the GNU Lesser General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+## Contributing

+This project is unique - it's built through pair programming with AI (specifically Claude + Cursor).
+I welcome contributions and encourage you to use AI assistants in your development process!
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for more details.